-As a product manager for high-end luxury aesthetics company Solta Medical, a typical month for Allison Calder finds her making stops in Miami, New York City or Las Vegas, popping on calls with her public relations agency, contacting doctors for marketing materials support, and more.
+As a product manager for a high-end luxury aesthetics company, a typical month for Allison Calder finds her making stops in Miami, New York City or Las Vegas, popping on calls with her public relations agency, contacting doctors for marketing materials support, and more.
 A self-described achiever, she finds her drive matches the fast-paced nature of her industry.

-That drive is also what brought Calder to NC State’s Poole College of Management.
-After graduating from the College of Charleston and a brief stint in luxury property management, she met Brian Newton, director of Poole College’s Career Center, who mentioned the college’s Global Luxury and Management (GLAM) graduate degree program.
+That drive is also what brought Calder to NC State’s Poole College of Management (PCOM).
+After graduating from the College of Charleston and a brief stint in luxury property management, she met Brian Newton, director of PCOM’s Career Center, who mentioned the college’s Global Luxury and Management (GLAM) graduate degree program.

 “I always knew I wanted to go to graduate school, but I didn’t think an MBA was my next step.
 When I learned about the GLAM program, I knew I wanted to apply,” Calder says.
 “It fit exactly what I wanted to do, which at the time was luxury real estate or property management.
 So the idea of two master’s degrees and getting to study in France?
 It was a no-brainer for me.”